We Compare VWO vs IEMG:

-VWO is a float-adjusted market-capitalization index and includes investments in Chinese A-shares, which are primarily designed for mainland Chinese citizens.
+VWO is a float-adjusted market-capitalization index that includes investments in Chinese A-shares primarily designed for mainland Chinese citizens.

 No Minimum Investment

-VWO and IEMG are both exchange-traded funds (ETFs) so there is no minimum investment.
+VWO and IEMG are exchange-traded funds (ETFs), so there is no minimum investment.
 Investors looking to buy fractional shares can use platforms like M1 Finance.

 Buying fractional shares allows you to maximize your investment.

 There are two easy ways to invest in VWO or IEMG commission-free.